Zadigo/vue-axios-manager/README.md

 The authorization scheme to use in the `Authorization` header (e.g., `"Bearer"`, `"Token"`, etc.).
 This value will prefix the access token like so:
 `Authorization: <bearer> <access-token>`

+__Endpoint options__

+Descriptive list of options used for the endpoint parameter:

+`name`

+Unique name used to identify the endpoint to be called

+`label`

+Additonal descriptive label for the endpoint

+`dev`

+Domain used for the endpoint

+`port`

+Domains generally have a port.
+The default one is 8000

+`domain`

+Domain to use in a producton context

+`accessEndpoint`

+Path used to generated an access token

+`refreshEnpoint`

+Path used to generated an refresh token

+`https`

+Whether to use the development domain in https

+`accessKey`

+Unique identifier under which to store the access token

+`refreshKey`

+Unique identifier under which to store the refresh token

+`disableAccess`

+Whether to disable access token

+`disableRefresh`

+Whether to disable refresh token

+`axios`

+Options passed directly to Axios

+`bearer`

+The key to use in the Authorization header

+`disableAuth`

+Whether to disable authentication entirely

 ### Access Token and Refresh Token Management 🔑

 > [!NOTE]